-The ACGME-accredited one-year Head and Neck Pathology Fellowship at Washington University consists of ~6 months of training in head and neck pathology and ~6 months of general surgical pathology, including all of the other general surgical pathology fellowship rotations described below, although there is some flexibility depending on the preference of the fellow.
+The ACGME-accredited one-year Head and Neck Pathology Fellowship at Washington University generally consists of ~6 months of training in head and neck pathology and ~6 months of general surgical pathology, including all of the other general surgical pathology fellowship rotations described below, although there is some flexibility depending on the preference of the fellow.

 Head and neck